miklevin/MikeLev.in/fasthtml.md

 languages and complex toolchains, FastHTML allows developers to focus on building functionality rather than juggling different syntaxes and technologies.

+For old-school webmasters like that, that means edit, save, go look what you did, edit, save, go look again.
+There's *no "build"* procedure.

 ### Powerful Yet Simple

 Despite its emphasis on simplicity, FastHTML remains powerful enough to build